-With so much attention paid to the guest’s ski school experience (and rightly so, they’re the ones paying), we checked in with the instructors themselves.
+With so much attention paid to your ski school experience (and rightly so, you’re the paying customers), we checked in with the instructors themselves.
 We talked with four instructors from a world-class resort (whose identity will remain anonymous) to see what they thought.
 Check out their opinions below…

 Instructor One: One isn’t better than the other; it is all about problem-solving.

 Instructor Two: Both kids and adults are great, it is easier and more fun if they are seven or eight years old and up.

 Instructor Three: I prefer teenagers.
 Kids are better—more athletic, less fear.
 Time with kids is more fun and exciting when they get it.